 Croatia is not currently part of the Schengen Zone but applied to join on 1st July 2015.
 The important word in that previous sentence is ‘apply’ – Croatia did NOT become part of the Zone on that date, as the country needs to go through an approval process.
-At present, the country expects to meet all criteria for joining by the end of 2018, which would mean entering the Schengen Zone in 2020.
+The latest news is that the country expects to join the Schengen Zone in 2020.

 However, Croatia does currently allow holders of valid Schengen Visas and residence permits of Schengen Area countries to visit without the need for an additional Croatian visa.
 Once again, do read specific details of this – in particular which visa types are deemed ‘valid’ – on the Ministry of Foreign Affairs’ Consular Information page.